JMorr4/Computer-Science/Treaty.md

 ## Proposed Conditions

 ### Conditions shared by both parties
-- No turning off computers
-- No turning off monitors
+- No turning off computers or monitors used by either party or owned by either party during a lesson
 - In order to temporarily revoke one's agreement to the treaty, there must be a warning of at least 24 hours before deliberate action
 - In order to permanently revoke one's agreement to the treaty, there must be a discussion between both parties